0 Shares

 Provide Both Skill and Behavior Training

-No employee can perform optimally under pressure or specific circumstances simply by acquiring new skills.
+No employee can perform optimally under pressure or in specific circumstances simply by acquiring new skills.
 In addition to acquiring and honing skills, the employee must learn how to behave and act under specific circumstances.
 While creating a culture of learning, you must focus on improving employees’ learning behavior.
 The learning behavior will prepare the employees to react proactively instead of reacting defensively under challenging circumstances.
-Also, the learning behavior will help employees to apply the knowledge and skill acquired by them through EL&D programs.
+Also, the learning behavior will help employees to apply the knowledge and skills acquired through EL&D programs.

 Experiment with Learning Methods